sdiehl/wiwinwlh/tutorial.md

-Use of Nix is somewhat controversial in some aspects since it requires us to buy into a much larger system and write an additional set of configuration files in an entirely difference Nix specification language.
+Use of Nix is somewhat controversial in some aspects since it requires us to buy into a much larger system and write an additional set of configuration files in an entirely different Nix specification language.
 It is unclear what the future of Haskell and Nix will be and whether it is a workaround around some current cabal pain points or a deeper unifying model.